Sierra Nevada: Protected areas

 Much of the Sierra Nevada consists of federal lands and is either protected from development or strictly managed.
 The mountain range is home to three National Parks – Yosemite, Kings Canyon, and Sequoia – and two national monuments – Devils Postpile and Giant Sequoia.
 Ten national forests span much of the mountain range's remaining area.
-Within these national parks, monuments, and forests lie 26 wilderness areas, which together protect 15.4% of the Sierra's 63118 km2 from logging and grazing.
+Within these national parks, monuments, and forests lie 26 wilderness areas, which together protect 15.4% of the Sierra's 63118 km2 from logging, development, and wheeled vehicle use.

 The United States Forest Service and the Bureau of Land Management currently control 52% of the land in the Sierra Nevada.
 Logging and grazing are generally allowed on land controlled by these agencies, under federal regulations that balance recreation and development on the land.

 The California Bighorn Sheep Zoological Area near Mount Williamson in the southern Sierra was established to protect the endangered Sierra Nevada bighorn sheep.
 Starting in 1981, hikers were unable to enter the Area from May 15 through December 15, in order to protect the sheep.
 As of 2010, the restriction has been lifted and access to the Area is open for the whole year.